Streaming Fundamentals, Apache Kafka, Data Architecture

 Real-time streaming has become integral to modern data architectures, connecting transactional systems, analytical workloads, and operational applications.

 Lakehouse architectures combine the flexibility of data lakes with the structure of data warehouses.
 Streaming feeds both operational analytics and batch processing.
-Tools like Apache Iceberg and Delta Lake enable streaming ingestion into lakehouse formats, providing ACID transactions on streaming data and enabling unified batch and streaming analytics.
+Modern lakehouse table formats like Apache Iceberg 1.5+, Delta Lake 3.0+, and Apache Paimon enable streaming ingestion with ACID transactions, time travel, and schema evolution.
+For detailed coverage of lakehouse concepts, see Introduction to Lakehouse Architecture and Apache Iceberg.
+These formats provide exactly-once ingestion from Kafka and Flink, enabling unified batch and streaming analytics on the same tables.

 Governance and Visibility